 Dr. Erik Zyman is a tenure-track faculty member in the Department of Linguistics.
 His research is in theoretical syntax, and it’s driven by the following questions: (1) What principles, elementary operations, and atomic elements determine how lexical items can and can’t be combined to form larger syntactic units?
 (2) Which of those are universal, which vary crosslinguistically, and why?
 (3) What are their cognitive (and other) underpinnings?
 Erik is interested in many syntactic processes and phenomena: (External and Internal) Merge, constituency, selection, projection, adjunction, phases and (anti)locality, clause structure and functional sequences, “wordhood” and (anti)mirror effects, and more.
 In short, he seeks to characterize the elementary operations that build syntactic structures and to determine why they have the properties they do.
 His research languages have included English, Latin, and P’urhepecha, among others.

 - Zyman, Erik.
-Accepted.
+In production.
 “In Situ Mixed Wh-Coordination and the Argument/Adjunct Distinction.”
 Glossa.

 - Zyman, Erik, and Nick Kalivoda.
-Accepted.
+2020.
 “XP- and X⁰-movement in the Latin Verb: Evidence from Mirroring and Anti-Mirroring.”
 Glossa.

 - Zyman, Erik.
 2018.
 “Quantifier Float as Stranding: Evidence from Janitzio P’urhepecha.”
 Natural Language and Linguistic Theory 36:991-1034.

 - Zyman, Erik.
 2018.
 “Gestures and Nonlinguistic Objects Are Subject to the Case Filter.”
 Snippets 32:6-8.